 I never thought I would visit Cancun in my life.
 For many reasons, there are thousands of places I’d rather explore than the American Spring Break destination.
 But one thing in Cancun had always caught my attention: The MUSA.
 Diving Cancun Underwater Museum had been on my dream bucket list for a while.

-So when we had to transit via Cancun for our friends’ wedding, I assured we had time to check it out.
+So when we had to transit via Cancun for our friends’ wedding, I made sure we had time to check it out.
 Read on to learn from my experience and get useful tips to plan your visit (including Cancun Underwater Museum price).

 Should you put the Cancun Underwater Museum (the MUSA) on your bucket list?